ffletcherr/face-recognition-liveness/README.md

 # face-recognition-liveness

+Face liveness detection and indentity recognition using fast and accurate convolutional neural networks is implemented in Pytorch.
+Also a Flask API and ready-to-use Dockerfile can be found in this repository.

+## Inctroduction

 First we must create a csv which contains each face embedding vector.
 Then we can build a docker image and run our app as a container.

 ## Create Facebank CSV